Workers' rights

 Income tax on pensions

-Icelandic pension can be paid out starting between ages 60 and 70, depending on your pension fund.
+Icelandic pension can be paid out starting between the ages of 60 and 70, depending on your pension fund.
 The usual pension-taking age in Iceland is 67.
-You pay income tax on Icelandic pensions, your personal tax credit can lower the tax burden if you reside in Iceland.
-If you live abroad, it will depend on your country of residence and whether this income will be taxed in that country or Iceland.
+You pay income tax on Icelandic pensions; your personal tax credit can lower the tax burden if you reside in Iceland.
+If you live abroad, it will depend on your country of residence and whether this income will be taxed in that country or in Iceland.

 Leaving Iceland and pensions